 First Steps

-- Start with data, not process.
+- Start with data.
 Normalize data from 2-3 facilities before standardizing workflows.

-- Pick one workflow with cross-site pain.
+- Pick one cross-site workflow.
 Billing is ideal — data-intensive, rule-driven, tied to revenue, and measurable.
-Scheduling, intake, and clinical follow-up are also strong candidates.

 - Measure before and after.
 Establish baseline metrics at every facility before making changes.

-- Separate shared rules from local variation.
-Design the feature-flag surface that controls per-organization behavior.
+- Separate shared from local.
+Design the configuration surface that controls per-organization behavior.

 Practical Solution Pattern